 One of the most talked about topics in the cannabis industry over the past few years has been consolidation through mergers and acquisitions.
 There have been many mergers and acquisition, including deals worth billions of dollars, and there are many more to come.

 However, the continued growth and development of big businesses with deep pockets in the cannabis industry has many people worried that the result of continued mergers and acquisitions will be monopolies, lower quality products, and a shift of revenues away from mom and pop businesses in local communities to out-of-state (or out of country) corporations.

-Monopolies and oligopolies are already developing in the cannabis industry — not just in terms of big businesses usurping smaller businesses but also in terms of state regulations that allow vertical integration, which leads to markets dominated by one or a few players that control the cultivation, processing, and sale of cannabis products.
+Monopolies and oligopolies started developing years ago in the cannabis industry — not just in terms of big businesses usurping smaller businesses but also in terms of state regulations that allow vertical integration, which leads to markets dominated by one or a few players that control the cultivation, processing, and sale of cannabis products.

-Other states, like Colorado and Oregon, have ceased to award additional licenses to some cannabis businesses in the past thereby creating oligopolies.
-In California, oligopolies are forming in a different way.
+Another way monopolies and oligopolies have an opportunity to develop in the cannabis industry happens when states cease awarding licenses.
+In California, oligopolies formed in a different way.
 Regulations passed leading up to opening the state’s adult-use market in 2018 allowed large businesses to exploit a loophole and obtain as many cultivator licenses as they could afford.

 Bottom line, whenever every business that wants to be in an industry cannot enter the market, competition will not flourish.
 The result is the same whether businesses are shut out due to state regulations or because big businesses have deeper pockets and force smaller players to leave.
 Either way, the result is the same.
-Fewer players equals less competition which usually leads to higher prices and limited market growth.
+Fewer players equals less competition which usually leads to higher prices, fewer product choices, and limited market growth.